microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 Now that we understand at a high level how a data processing pipeline works, we can now begin creating our own SDK plugins.
 To get started, view [Using the SDK/Creating an SDK Plugin C# Project](Using-the-SDK/Creating-your-project.md).

-To best understand how the SDK works and how to develop SDK plugins, it is recommended to read documentation in the following order:
-1) [Architecture/Overview](./Overview.md) to understand at a high level the various system the SDK provides
-2) [Architecture/The Data Processing Pipeline](./The-Data-Processing-Pipeline.md) to understand how to systematically process data that can be used by tables
-3) [Using the SDK/Creating an SDK Plugin C# Project](../Using-the-SDK/Creating-your-project.md) to get your developer environment ready to create an SDK plugin
-4) [Using the SDK/Creating a Simple Custom Data Source](../Using-the-SDK/Creating-a-simple-custom-data-source.md) to see how to create a basic plugin that can take in a specific data source and output structured tables
-5) [Using the SDK/Creating a Data Processing Pipeline](../Using-the-SDK/Creating-a-pipeline.md) to see how to create a data processing pipeline that exposes data that can be consumed by your tables and other plugins
-6) [Using the SDK/Creating an Extended Table](../Using-the-SDK/Creating-an-extended-table.md) to see how to use data cookers to obtain the data to display inside of a table